-Dependency on pollinators varies greatly among crops and is expected to determine their susceptibility to pollinator decline (Aizen et al. 2022).
-On one extreme, some crops grown for their vegetative parts (e.g., potato, carrot, tea, etc.) or their wind-pollinated seeds or fruits (e.g., wheat, maize, olive, etc.) do not rely on pollinators to any extent.
+Dependency on pollinators varies greatly among crops (Aizen et al. 2022).
+On one extreme, some crops grown for their vegetative organs (e.g., potato, carrot, tea, etc.) or their wind-pollinated seeds or fruits (e.g., wheat, maize, olive, etc.) do not rely on pollinators to produce the parts we consume.
 On the other extreme, some seed and fruit crops have a high degree of pollinator dependence (e.g., cacao, watermelon, vanilla, etc.), to the point that their yield would be reduced close to zero in the absence of pollinators (Klein et al. 2007).
 However, more than half of all cultivated crops fall somewhere between these two extremes, which means that their yield can be improved to different degrees in the presence of pollinators (Aizen et al. 2009, 2022).
 In any event, the presence of a diverse group of pollinators, sometimes including rare but highly effective pollinators, is relevant for increasing the yield of most pollinator-dependent crops, particularly of those with high dependency (Garibaldi et al. 2013; Sáez et al. 2022).
 For instance, the yield of several crops tends to decrease with increasing distance from the field edge of the cultivated field in association with a decline in the abundance and diversity of wild pollinators that thrive in field margins (Garibaldi et al. 2011b).
 In addition, the yield of economically important tropical crops such as coffee, which benefit from the pollination provided by diverse pollinator assemblages, has declined in different countries (Aizen et al. 2020).
 A recent meta-analysis revealed that relying solely on honey bees (Apis mellifera), the most important managed pollinator globally, is insufficient to significantly reduce the pollination deficit of most cross-pollinated crops (Sáez et al. 2022).
 Based on these findings, it is reasonable to expect that the degree of a crop's dependence on pollinators will influence the yield response to declines in pollinator populations.
 Specifically, we predict that as the dependency on pollinators increases, the occurrence of negative trends in crop yield over the last few decades is expected to increase as well.